lnsp/rust-experiments/README.md

 # rust-experiments

-A collection of Rust projects
+A collection of Rust projects that don't fit in anywhere else.